cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

       @Name("param")
       @Description("Source Param")
       private String param;
-      // Note:  only primitives (included boxed types) and string are the types that are supported
+      // Note: only primitives (included boxed types) and string are the types that are supported.

     }